1. What is 6 Social and what will I learn?

 Watch this quick 5-minute video of 6 Social in action in a classroom in Ontario with students and educators showing and sharing their experience.

-3. What are the dates and times of the course?
+3. What are the dates, times, and costs of the course?

 During the course, you will be learning in real time with support from the facilitators and peers.
 We will explore how to use collaborative online tools, and apply social innovation theory within the problem finding and solving framework.

-PLUS we will provide lesson plans, videos and great interactive exercises that you will participate in during the course as well.
-The material is most suitable for grades 6 to 11 in any subject matter specifically in STEM.
+PLUS we will provide valuable resources and interactive exercises that can translate from your online line sessions directly to your classrooms.
+The material is most suitable for grades 4 to 12 in any subject matter including STEM.

 For the weekly sessions, we will be using Zoom; an online video conference call system.We can share presentations, break off participants into their own small groups to discuss topics and have you use the online tools in real time.